A lattice structure for ancestral configurations arising from the relationship between gene trees and species trees

 Of particular interest are \emph{root ancestral configurations}, for which $v$ is the root node of $S$. \cite{disanto2017enumeration} showed that knowing the number of root ancestral configurations of a gene tree $G$ enables a calculation of an upper bound on the sum across nodes $v$ of $S$ of its numbers of ancestral configurations at $v$.
 We denote the set of root ancestral configurations for a pair $(G,S)$ by $C(G,S)$, and its cardinality by $c(G, S) \equiv |C(G,S)|$.
 We often refer to root ancestral configurations as \emph{root configurations} for short, and to ancestral configurations simply as \emph{configurations}.

-Finally, in most of the paper, we restrict ourselves to the case of equal topologies of a gene and species tree, $G=S$; in this case, we denote $C(S,S)$ and $c(S,S)$ by $C(S)$ and $c(S)$, respectively.
+Finally, in most of the paper, we restrict ourselves to the case of equal topologies for a gene and species tree, $G=S$; in this case, we denote $C(S,S)$ and $c(S,S)$ by $C(S)$ and $c(S)$, respectively.
 After we present our results for tree pairs with matching topologies, we extend them to nonmatching pairs ($G\neq S$) in Section~\ref{sec:nonmatching}.